gordon-/github-fun-stats/README.md

 That's it!
 The output shows a line for every file, and the maximum percentage of the maximum commit count that renders that color.
-The second value of each column is the maximum number of commits compared to the total commit number.
+The second value of each column shows the min and max commit number required to appear in this color..

 I honestly don't know if those values can be useful, this script is just a test.